-Urban air quality in Egypt like all developing countries has deteriorated gradually because of rapid urbanization, population growth and industrialization [1].
-The pollutants are added to the environment through various natural processes as well as anthropogenic sources, industrial processes, autoexhaust and domestic sources [2].
-The air pollutants are categorized as particulate matter and gases and their associated forms including carbon, nitrogen, sulfur compounds, and ozone that have adverse effect on human health and cause environmental damage [3].
+Urban air quality in Egypt, like all developing countries, has deteriorated gradually because of rapid urbanization, population growth, and industrialization [1].
+The pollutants are added to the environment through various natural processes, as well as anthropogenic sources, industrial processes, auto exhaust, and domestic sources [2].
+The air pollutants are categorized as particulate matter, and gases, and their associated forms including carbon, nitrogen, sulfur compounds, and ozone, that have adverse effects on human health, and cause environmental damage [3].
 Outdoor air pollution, mostly PM 2.5, is estimated to lead to 3.3 million premature deaths per year worldwide [4].
-The high concentration of air pollutants has worsened the human health [5] and quality of life.
-This increased level of air pollutants in urban area is responsible for deficits in pulmonary functions, cardiovascular disease, neurobehavioral effects, and mortality [6] [7] [8].
+The high concentration of air pollutants has worsened human health [5], and quality of life.
+This increased level of air pollutants in urban areas is responsible for deficits in pulmonary functions, cardiovascular disease, neurobehavioral effects, and mortality [6] [7] [8].
 Different studies in the US and Europe have reported significant associations between daily mortality and PM10 [9] [10].
-It has been found that both respiratory and cardiovascular diseases are the major causes of death.
-Many studies have also shown positive associations between daily PM10 concentrations and daily hospital admissions for respiratory diseases (e.g. asthma, pneumonia, chronic obstructive pulmonary disease (COPD), etc.) [11] [12].
-Other studies have reported increased hospital admissions for cardiovascular diseases (e.g. congestive heart failure, increase in coronary artery disease, etc.) associated with increased particle concentrations [13].
-The impact of gaseous and particulate pollutants on health varies with season, hence; seasonality has always been a factor for determining the concentration of pollution in the lower atmosphere [14].
-Poor air qaulity is considered a significant problem not only affects human health but also ecosystem health, crops, climate, visibility and man-made materials [15].
-The morbidity and premature mortality due to air pollution entail significant economic and social costs.
-These include, but are not limited to, the cost to society of premature deaths, the costs of healthcare for the sick due to poor air quality, and the loss of productivity associated to that sickness and/or caregiving for oneself or others [16].
+It is well-know that both respiratory and cardiovascular diseases are the major causes of death.
+Many studies have also shown positive associations between daily PM10 concentrations and daily hospital admissions for respiratory diseases (e.g., asthma, pneumonia, chronic obstructive pulmonary disease (COPD), etc.) [11] [12].
+Other studies have reported increased hospital admissions for cardiovascular diseases (e.g., congestive heart failure, increase in coronary artery disease, etc.) associated with increased particle concentrations [13].
+The impact of gaseous and particulate pollutants on health varies with season, hence seasonality has always been a factor in determining the concentration of pollution in the lower atmosphere

+[14].
+Poor air quality is considered a significant problem, not only does it affect human health, but also ecosystem health, crops, climate, visibility and man-made materials [15].
+The morbidity and premature mortality due to air pollution entails significant economic and social costs.
+These include, but are not limited to, the cost to society of premature deaths, the costs of healthcare for the sick, due to poor air quality, and the loss of productivity associated with sickness and/or caregiving for oneself or others [16].
 Thus, significant cost savings can be added to the health gains attainable through air pollution abatement.

-The aim of this present study is to investigate the temporal variations of air pollutants (CO, NO_2 , SO_2 , O_3 and PM{10}) in New Damietta Port (Fig. 1) from 2015 to 2017.
+The aim of this present study is to investigate the temporal variations of air pollutants (CO, NO2, SO2, O3 and PM10) in New Damietta Port (Fig. 1) from 2015 to 2017.